 Please check out the Queen’s Waikiki Luau at International Market Place.

 2. Royal Hawaiian Center

 You can also see hula shows at the Royal Hawaiian Center, Waikiki’s largest shopping center.
 If you have stayed in Waikiki before, the odds are, you have seen this performance while walking on the Kalakaua Street.

-The performance is held on the Royal Grove, the square in the center of the facility, every Tuesday to Saturday from 18:00.
+The performance is held on the Royal Grove, the square in the center of the facility, every Tuesday, Wednesday, Friday, and Saturday from 17:30.